 Marketers need to remember that all their hard work on SEO, branding, and marketing is all for nothing if a damaging image gets uploaded, someone is bullied, or links to spam content or NSFW material get posted.

 Speaking of SEO.
 Content moderation helps here too.
-By removing duplicates, re-categorizing misplaced items and rejecting low quality ads you can increase your Google ranking.
+You can increase your Google ranking by removing duplicates, re-categorizing misplaced items, and rejecting low-quality ads.

 Content moderation also helps breed and maintain trust.
-A qualitative study we conducted showed that 75% of users who saw scam on a site would not return and in a quantative study we found that 50% of participants encountered something they thought was a scam.
+A qualitative study we conducted showed that 75% of users who saw scams on a site would not return, and in a quantitative study, we found that 50% of participants encountered something they thought was a scam.

 That means you could potentially experience 38% user churn just from scams.

-So, while you may not be able to directly translate money into money out when it comes to content moderation, you will definitely feel it on your bottom line if you neglect to set up a strong strategy for content review and management.
+So, while you may not be able to directly translate money into money out when it comes to content moderation, you will feel it on your bottom line if you neglect to set up a strong content review and management strategy.

 Myth #3: AI is not accurate enough

-People just don’t seem to trust robots (thanks Terminator!).
+People don’t seem to trust robots (thanks, Terminator!).
 And while Skynet is still a way off (waaay off, we hope!) current forms of AI are tailor-made for content moderation – and are actually in many cases as accurate as human moderators.